yast/yast-installation/doc/SELF_UPDATE.md

    containing the updates.
 2. If updates are available, they will be downloaded.
 Otherwise, the process will be silently skipped.
-3. The updates will be applied to the installation system.
+3. The updates will be applied to the installation system, the meta-packages which are needed by the installer are copied to the inst-sys instead of applying.
 4. YaST will be restarted to reload the modified files and the installation will be resumed.
+5. The selected meta-packages copied to the inst-sys are added as an add-on installation repository to allow updating the `skelcd-*` or `*-release` packages via the self-update repository.

 ### Language Selection